stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 Actions marked with <img src="https://img.icons8.com/material/14/FFFFFF/sword.png"> replace one of your Attacks.
 Actions marked with <img src="https://img.icons8.com/ios-glyphs/14/FFFFFF/plus-math.png"/> can be taken as a bonus action.

 ### Coup de Grace <img src="https://img.icons8.com/material/14/FFFFFF/sword.png">
 When you make an attack that qualifies as an automatic critical hit against a defenceless target, roll a regular Attack roll against a defence of 10.
-If you hit, the creature takes damage equal to the total of its current hit points and is dying.
-If you do not hit, the creature instead loses half its current hit points.
+If you hit, the creature takes damage equal to the total of its current stamina and is dying.
+If you do not hit, the creature instead loses half its current stamina.
 If your attack roll would critically hit a normal target, the creature dies immediately.

 ### Damage Weapon
 It is possible to push your weapon beyond its limits to achieve great effect, damaging it in the process.
 When you hit with a melee weapon, you may choose to turn the hit into a critical hit and your weapon takes the same amount damage (see Chapter 8).